hphelion/documentation/cli.windows.md

 product: win-cli

 ---
+# Windows PowerShell Command Line Interface

 The HP Cloud environment command-line interface (CLI) software for Windows PowerShell allows Windows users to manage their HP Cloud services from the command line.

-Surf to the appropriate page to learn how to install the software, use the various features, and see how to go about getting help.  <!--The [tutorials](/cli/windows/tutorials) page contains a video tutorial for the Object Storage functionality; full tutorials for Compute and CDN are coming soon.  -->
+Surf to the appropriate page to learn how to install the software, use the various features, and see how to go about getting help.

 For a full list of all the commands available, start with the [command line reference](/cli/windows/reference).